varya/food-delivery-packaging/findings/consumer.md

 Transferring food to a separate dish leads to a loss of the original aesthetic.
 In addition, the visual aesthetic adds to the overall experience of consumption of the food.
 Attractive showcasing of food and a "quality feel" of the packaging even influenced and improved perceptions around the quality of food & the provider.

-*This aesthetic aspect of on-the-go food is rarely taken into account.
-How can we do it?*
+> This aesthetic aspect of on-the-go food is rarely taken into account.
+How can we do it?

 The ethnic aspect of food like sushi is lost in delivery.
 In one case, the consumer ended up adding a bamboo mat to recreate the Japanese spirit.
-From this it’s clear that the experience of eating delivery food is often drastically different to the restaurant experience*. *
+From this it’s clear that the experience of eating delivery food is often drastically different to the restaurant experience.

-*How can we align these experiences and add more of the ethnic aspect?*
+> How can we align these experiences and add more of the ethnic aspect?

 ### One Key Difference - Ordering Patterns - Collective vs Individual